kiron1/bazel-compile-commands/README.md

 ![bazel-compile-commands build status of main branch](https://github.com/kiron1/bazel-compile-commands/actions/workflows/main.yaml/badge.svg)

-This `bazle-compile-commands` tool can generate a `compile_commands.json` file without the need to modify any of the Bazel configuration files.
+This `bazle-compile-commands` tool can generate a `compile_commands.json` file from a Bazel workspace without the need to modify any of the Bazel configuration files.
+This is the equivalent of _CMAKE_EXPORT_COMPILE_COMMANDS_ from CMake for Bazel.

 ## Usage